Lamme Goedzak: Character

-In the novel some information about Lamme's background history is provided.
-As a child he ran away from home because his younger sister taunted him and he wasn't assertive enough to do something about it.
-He is married, but lost track of his wife and desperately tries to find her back, while resisting the temptation of other women.
+In the novel, some information about Lamme's background history is provided.
+As a child, he ran away from home because his younger sister taunted him and he wasn't assertive enough to do something about it.
+He is married, but lost track of his wife and desperately tries to find her, while resisting the temptation of other women.
 Eventually, it turns out that the wife - a staunch Catholic while Goedzak himself is a Protestant - has been misled by an unscrupulous monk into taking a vow of abstinence.